researcher2/Fox-Prompt/README.md

 Firefox extension for ChatGPT.
 Adds a helper window that features a prompt library, quick prompts, and the ability to hide the chat history and settings window.

-Currently awaiting review by Developer Hub.
+## Version 1.1
+- Added CSV Import and Export

 ## To Do

 - Different behaviour with sidebar for small screens.
-- CSV Import/Export

 ## Development Quick Start
 Open two command lines: